andikleen/pmu-tools/README.md

 This converts the output of perf stat -Ixxx -x, / toplev.py -Ixxx -x, to a normalized output (one column for each event).
-This allows easier plotting and processing with other tools.
+This allows easier plotting and processing with other tools (spreadsheets, R, JMP, gnuplot etc.)

+## plot-normalized:

+Plot an already normalized data file.
+Requires pyplot to be installed.

 ## self: